CarnegieTechnologies/gallery_saver/README.md

 # Gallery Saver for Flutter

-Saves images and videos to device(Gallery and Photos).
+Saves images and videos to gallery and photos.
+Temporary file from camera or network image/video gets saved to external storage by passing its url to the methods saveImage and saveVideo.

 NOTE: If you want to save network image or video link, it has to contain 'http/https' prefix.